I think you’ll agree with me when I say:

-So long as you set them up correctly at the start of your cook you will be able to monitor the progress of your meat and the internal temperature of your smoker wirelessly from the same lcd receiver.
+So long as you set them up correctly at the start of your cook you will be able to monitor the progress of your meat and the internal temperature of your smoker wirelessly from the same LCD receiver.

-Ideal thermometer placement
+Ideal thermometer placement for barbecue

 - But also be careful that the internal temperature probe is not closer than a few inches from the meat to avoid false readings.

-You can buy a simple thermometer probe clip shown below for a few bucks.
+If you don’t have one, you can buy a simple thermometer probe clip for a few bucks.
 Or go the DIY route and scrunch up a ball of tin foil which you can nestle the probe into.

-Dome temperature vs Grill temperature
+Dome temperature VS grill temperature

 Please do not do this.

-Even if you buy a top of the line smoker, virtually every manufacture cuts corners on the dome thermometer.
+Even if you buy a top of the line smoker, virtually every manufacturer cuts corners on the dome thermometer.
 More importantly, these dials measure the temperature in the air space way above the food you are cooking.